-The assessment of Preliminary Mathematics Stage 2 will be based on whether the learner can:
+The assessment of Preliminary Mathematics Stage 3 will be based on whether the learner can:

-- 1. Identify whole numbers and apply fundamental number skills - 2. use units of measurement - 3. use spacial awareness to describe position, location and shape.
+- 1. Identify whole numbers and apply fundamental number skills to everyday situations - 2.
+Use units of measurement - 3.
+Use spatial awareness to describe position, location and shape - 4.
+Collect, represent, and interpret statistical information recognises and matches number names, numerals and quantities, up to 10 (including zero)